rickycodes/www/README.md

 ```
 bash build.sh
 ```
-I haven't tested other targets, but i am sure emcripten work also work
+I haven't tested other targets, but <a href='https://emscripten.org'>emscripten</a> should work

 You should see something like:
 ```